mengnans/cards/README.md

 in some way) are also likely to be accessed again soon.

-Based on these two properties of caching, I made a assumption that **the most recently accessed pages are more likely to be accessed again**.
+Based on these two properties of caching, I made a assumption that **The most recently accessed pages are more likely to be accessed again**.
 It is because that the most recently accessed pages not only have been accessed recently (Temporal locality), but also are close to the current page (Spatial locality).

 #### Caching algorithm
 Based on the above assumption, my cache saves eight most recently accessed page.